ZacharySabourin/StateMachine/README.md

 des_controller server thread interprets the message and will then unlock access to the protected state variable. des_contoller's client thread will then send an update to des_display with the new attempted state.

-des_display's job was just to display if the action taken was correct or not, and to display the current state.
+des_display acts as a server to receive the des_controller client thresd's messages.
+It then displays if the action taken was correct or not, and displays the current state.

 What I learned:
 - A firm grasp of multi-threading